 “The vast majority of acute back pain and back problems will not be serious and can be safely managed through careful exercises or over-the-counter painkillers, but if a patient experiences any of the red-flag symptoms for Cauda Equina syndrome, they should seek medical attention as soon as they can.”

-It is important that catch this condition in a matter of hours as urgent medical treatment to remove the pressure is critical.
+It is important to catch this condition in a matter of hours as urgent medical treatment to remove the pressure is critical.
 Nisaharan Srikandarajah, a Trainee Neurosurgeon with a PhD in Cauda Equina Symdrome states:

 “CES requires a clinical and radiological diagnosis, so it is critical that patients get an MRI scan, which is the only way to confirm the condition.
 Sadly there is a shortage of MRI radiographers working out of hours which causes great delays in getting the critical diagnosis”.